clach04/bitbucket_tools/README.md

 ### GitHub

 In terms of features comparable feature set to BitBucket, in terms of migration tools very basic.
 Public hg/git repos can be imported **very** easily.
 Unclear on how branches are imported.
-Does not support private repos and ONLY handles repos (does not handle wiki migration, downloads, project avatar/logo, issues, PRs).
+Supports private repos if password is provided, ONLY handles repos (does not handle wiki migration, downloads, project avatar/logo, issues, PRs).
+Issues seen with utf8 characters in commit messages.

 ## Migrating away from BitBucket